biodash/biodash.github.io/content/codeclub/S04E16/index.md

 </div>

-There is clearly some overplotting going on here, with some areas of solid black -- though this type of thing can get a lot worse and the overall pattern is still clear in this case.
+There is clearly some overplotting going on here, with areas of solid black -- though this type of thing can get a lot worse.
+Here, the overall pattern is still apparent.

-Making points transparent is one strategy to more clearly see patterns in the data:
+Making points transparent is one strategy to more clearly see patterns in the data in the face of overplotting:

 <div class="highlight">